 - Annual Tax Documents

-A key part of the foreign national process is submitting data via the secure Foreign National Information System (FNIS) website, maintained by Thomson Reuters, Inc. FNIS is a web-based, data-entry software application for foreign national tax compliance and income tax treaty analysis that also prepares IRS tax form 1042-S.
+A key part of the foreign national process is submitting data via the secure Tax Determination System hosted by Sprintax.
+TDS is a cloud-based, data-entry application for foreign national tax compliance and income tax treaty analysis that also prepares IRS tax form 1042-S.

-Foreign nationals at CWM submit their personal and immigration status data using FNIS.
+Foreign nationals at WM submit their personal and immigration status data using TDS.
 The data is then analyzed to determine tax status and treaty eligibility.
-Foreign nationals are able to review updates, and print reports and completed IRS forms.
+Foreign nationals are able to review updates and print reports and completed IRS forms.

-- Student will be contacted by Payroll via the FNIS system with user name and password to enter required information for processing.
+- Student will be contacted by Payroll via the TDS system with username and password to enter required information for processing.

-- Payroll will review NRA responses and follow up via email with any who have NOT completed FNIS.
-Those who may have errors in their information that will prevent the upload into Tax Navigator will also be contacted.
+- Payroll will review NRA responses and follow up via email with any who have NOT completed TDS.
+Those who may have errors in their information that could impact the results of their tax analysis will also be contacted.

-- For those claiming treaty benefits, Form 8233 must have an original signature and will be faxed to the IRS for approval before benefits can be applied.
+- For those claiming treaty benefits, Form 8233 will be faxed to the IRS for approval before benefits can be applied.
 This process takes 10 business days and must be completed to remain in compliance with Federal regulations.

-- After approval to apply treaty benefits has been confirmed, tax letters will be prepared and a copy sent to Department.
+- After approval to apply treaty benefits has been confirmed the Request for Tax Analysis will be finalized and a copy sent to Department.
 Spreadsheet will be sent to Financial Aid with updated amount to be paid to student.
-If payment is to be made by AP, the original tax letter will be attached to the Vendor Payment Request Form (VPRF) and submitted for payment to AP.
+If payment is to be made by AP, the Request for Tax Analysis will be attached to the payment request in buyW&M and submitted for payment to AP.

-The Payroll Office will attempt to contact the NRA payee twice, if no response is received after the second attempt, the Payroll Office will prepare tax letters to the department and withhold the maximum allowable tax (14% for scholarships, 30% for services) for any who have failed to respond.
+The Payroll Office will attempt to contact the NRA payee twice.
+If no response is received after the second attempt, the Payroll Office will complete the tax determination, withholding the maximum allowable tax (14% for scholarships, 30% for services) for any who have failed to respond.

-The foreign national will complete FNIS.
+The foreign national will complete TDS.
 Here is what they should expect:

-- Before going to the FNIS website, the NRA should gather the following documents:
+- Before going to the TDS website, the NRA should gather the following documents:

 • Entry Visa